tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 3. **D**efence against **Z**ero-day attack for admin **A**jax and **P**ost
 (DZAP).
 This is an experimental new feature to block malicious access to `wp-admin/admin-ajax.php` and `wp-admin/admin-post.php` regardless of the country code.
-It will prevent certain types of attack such as CSRF, SQLi, FI and so on even if you have some [vulnerable plugins] (https://wpvulndb.com/statistics "WordPress Vulnerability Statistics") in your site.
+It will prevent certain types of attack such as CSRF, SQLi and so on even if you have some [vulnerable plugins] (https://wpvulndb.com/statistics "WordPress Vulnerability Statistics") in your site.